 Have you ever wondered how to pick the right leash for your dog?
 As someone who walks all breeds and sizes of dogs every day, I’ve learned a lot about leashes.
-Every dog parent should know what leash options are out there and what is the best fit for their dog.
+Every dog parent should know what leash options are out there and what is the right leash for their dog.

 The most common types of dog leashes are:

 The standard leash is, by far, our favorite type of leash to use when walking a dog.
 They are typically made out of thick nylon or leather.
 You can get them in a variety of lengths, normally anywhere from 3 feet to 9 feet long.
-We’ve found that dogs typically walk better on a shorter standard leash (3 – 4 foot is ideal), which gives you more control over what the dog is doing while you walk.
+We’ve found that dogs typically walk better on a shorter standard leash (3 – 4 foot is ideal).
+A short standard leash gives you more control over what the dog does while you walk.
 We prefer nylon leashes to the leather, as they are more comfortable to hold.
 Just make sure that the leash you buy has a sturdy metal clasp to attach to the dog’s collar and that the leash is made of a durable nylon and not a thin fabric.

-The chain leash is very similar to the standard leash, except that is made of metal instead of nylon or leather.
-A chain leash has two main benefits – it won’t get smelly, and it is harder for a dog to chew through it.
-If you have a dog who likes to chew on the leash as they walk, or hold it in their mouth, using a chain leash is a way to train them not to do that since it’s very unlikely they will want to have a metal leash in their mouth.
-Most puppies go through a phase of wanting to hold the leash as they are learning proper leash training.
+The chain leash is similar to the standard leash, except it’s made of metal instead of nylon or leather.
+A chain leash has two main benefits – it won’t get smelly, and a dog can’t chew through it.
+If you have a dog who likes to chew on the leash as they walk, or hold it in their mouth, using a chain leash is a way to train them not to do that.
+It’s unlikely they’ll want to have a metal leash in their mouth.
+Most puppies go through a phase of wanting to hold the leash as they learn proper leash training.
 Make sure to correct them so they know that it’s not ok, and then you shouldn’t have to worry about this problem anyway.
-Chain leashes can be uncomfortable to hold and they can be heavy for a dog, so we tend to not recommend going with a chain leash.
+Chain leashes can be uncomfortable to hold and are heavy for dogs, so we tend to not recommend going with a chain leash.

 The adjustable leash looks like a standard leash, but with extra rings and hooks.
 This allows you to shorten or lengthen the leash as needed.
 This could be useful as your dog grows since you can start them out with a shorter leash and work up to a longer leash when they walk well.
 We tend to always favor shorter leashes, though, so we stick with the standard leash option.